ocaml/platform-blog/Signing-the-opam-repository.md

 #### Delegate developer keys

-These keys are used by the package maintainers for end-to-end signing.
+These keys are used by the package developers for end-to-end signing.
 They can be generated locally as needed by new packagers (_e.g._ by the `opam-publish` tool), and should be stored password-encrypted.
 They can be added to the repository through pull-requests, waiting to be signed (i) as part of snapshots